Information, Rules & Application

 North Carolina Nurses Completing North Carolina SANE Training:

 North Carolina Registered Nurses who wish to practice as a Sexual Assault Nurse Examiner (SANE) in North Carolina are required to successfully complete:

 - a SANE education/training program composed of 40 didactic hours, and

 - a minimum of 16 clinical practice hours, performing sexual assault examinations with evidence collection and documentation

 A certificate of completion (not certification) is issued by the program and must be retained by the SANE as evidence of meeting education and clinical practice requirements.
 Education/training must be based on the national recommendations of the International Association of Forensic Nurses (IAFN).

 Voluntary SANE Certification, if desired, can be obtained through IAFN’s Commission for Forensic Nursing Certification which currently offers professional credentials as Sexual Assault Nurse Examiner-Adult/Adolescent (SANE-A®) or Sexual Assault Nurse Examiner-Pediatric (SANE-P®).

-Experienced SANE Registered Nurses, currently licensed in North Carolina, who have completed SANE training and practiced in another state within the past three years or less must:
+Experienced SANE registered nurses, currently licensed in North Carolina, who have completed SANE training and practiced in another state within the past two years or less must: